Side-by-side

 Strengths

-- Legendary Place Vendôme location
+- Unmatched Place Vendôme location and old-world Parisian atmosphere

 Trade-offs